ClockSelect/myevic/README.md

             You may also fire two seconds to zero the resistance.
       * Zero All:

-            Zeroes all resistances; also zeroes all "SMART" mode saved resistance settings.
+            Zeroes all resistances; also zeroes all "SMART" and "POWER" modes saved resistance settings.
-      * Exit:

-            Self explanatory.

     * TCR Set: